 How can you help?

-Please come and help us teach English to some of the most kind hearted, yet impoverished people in the world.
+Please come and help us teach English to some of the most kind heart, yet impoverished people in the world.
 You can truly make a positive difference here, and the teaching is fantastic fun!
 Hope to see you soon :)

 Babysitting / child care

 Cooking / shopping